 Data sources and availability

 The EU-statistics on income and living conditions (EU-SILC) is the EU reference source for comparative statistics on income distribution and social inclusion.
-It provides annual data for the 28 EU countries, Iceland, Norway and Switzerland covering income, poverty, social exclusion and other aspects of living conditions.
+It provides annual data for the 27 EU countries, Iceland, Norway, Switzerland and United Kingdom covering income, poverty, social exclusion and other aspects of living conditions.

 The reference population covered in EU-SILC includes only private households and their current members residing in the territory of the countries at the time of data collection.
 It should be emphasised that people living in collective households and in institutions are generally excluded from the target population, which is a restriction regarding people with activity limitation.
 All household members are surveyed, but only those aged 16 and more are interviewed.